sergiopm97/sokkai/README.md

 - Predict the winners of soccer games on a daily basis
 - Predict additionally if you are going to see more or less than 2.5 goals in the matches
-- Export match predictions in CSV format
+- Export match predictions in CSV format to the predictions folder

 ## App setup